JoshOlds/Advent_of_Code_2021/README.md

  - In your terminal (or Powershell on Windows), browse to the directory that you cloned this repo to.
  - Run 'cargo run'
    - This will build and execute every day's solution.
 If you would like to run only a single day, execute 'cargo run -p dayX'

+If you would like to measure optimized performance, run 'cargo run --release'